ClusterLabs/pacemaker/cts/README.md

 configuration with a test configuration.

+## Helpers

+Some of the component regression tests and the cluster exerciser require certain helpers to be installed as root.
+This includes a dummy LSB init script, dummy systemd service, etc. The tests will install these as needed and uninstall them when done.

+This means that the cluster configuration created by the cluster exerciser will generate failures if started manually after the exerciser exits.
+However, the helper installer can be run manually to make the configuration usable, if you want to do your own further testing with it:

+    /usr/libexec/pacemaker/cts-support install

+As you might expect, you can also remove the helpers with:

+    /usr/libexec/pacemaker/cts-support uninstall

 ## Requirements

 * Three or more machines (one test exerciser and two or more test cluster